80+ Things to Do this Fall in OKC - MetroFamily Magazine

 301 W Reno Ave, OKC

-Features an awareness walk, festival activities, 1-mile fun run and a 5k.
-The festival at Myriad Gardens will feature a DJ, games, inflatables, therapy dogs, food trucks and entertainment.
+The awareness walk and festival features a 1-mile fun run and a 5k, plus a DJ, games, inflatables, therapy dogs, food trucks and entertainment.
 5K, $50; walk & festival, free to attend.
 8 a.m.-noon.

 FREE Monarch Festival at Mollie Spencer Farm